 Exercise EXTREME caution with online acquaintances whom you might "meet" in chat rooms, social networks or other Web sites.
 People you "meet" online may not be who they say they are.
 They may be cons artists or predators.
 If you must chat, be very wary of overly friendly overtures.
 Do not agree to an individual, one-on-one meeting with someone you know only online.
 This is a rule for everyone to follow, not just seniors.
 Share information with your family and friends about your online activities.

 Get to know your online governmental resources!
-Visit the Federal Trade Commission (FTC) and read our senior and consumer alerts for information about common scams.
-You can also subscribe to our alerts via e-mail.
+Visit the Federal Trade Commission (FTC) for information about common scams.
 The official Medicare Web site is your best source of information if you have questions about your Medicare coverage.
 For a more general resource, visit the Federal Citizen Information Center.

 By using the Internet wisely, you can reap a world of benefits.
 Use the list of links on the right of the Senior Texans pages to access some of the most trustworthy sites.